25Ericcheong/dev-daily-journal/README.md

 - [ ] Setting up tools for testing that tests code before pushing things into production.
 Possibly have an isolated testing environment first [???]
 - [ ] Continuous integration to ensure tests are executed and provide feedback if something goes wrong [???]
 - [x] Completing MongoDB introduction course on MongoDB university

-## Structure
-- The Odin project will be the guide that I will follow as I slowly build this project and with progress - I will document each step of it for reference and at the same time; data to be inserted into this project haha.

 <br/><br/>